samusyrjanen/forum/README.md

 Website where users can discuss different topics.

 ### description
 Users can create accounts and post threads into the forum.
 Each thread has a topic and main text.
-In thread page users can like and comment the thread.
+In thread page, if logged in, the user can like and comment the thread.
+Users can delete their own threads and comments.
 Users can also send private messages to each other and search usernames.

-### plan
+### (done) plan
 - (done) User can log in and out and create a new account.
 - (done) All accounts have different usernames and cannot leave usernames or passwords blank.
 - (done) In the front page, user can see all threads and their topics and can open them.
 - (done) User can create a new thread.
 - (done) User can comment a thread.
-- User can comment other comments.
-- (user) All inputs have a maximum length.
+- (done) All inputs have a maximum length.
 - (done) User can delete own threads and comments.
 - (done) User can search for a thread based on topic.
 - (done) User can like a thread or a comment.